 “A great class for filmmakers of all levels, whether you're just starting out or experienced, this course has something to offer to everybody.” – Austin K. | Beijing, China

 Participants learn all the basics of making a strong, visually-driven short film with an emphasis on narrative storytelling.
 This course focuses on the basics of video production, essential film grammar, story development, script, music, and sound.

-Working in small groups, students shoot three shorter pieces (a silent film, a shoot-out, and a film based on an Oscar-winning song) and a final film.
+Working in small groups, students shoot three shorter pieces before collaborating to make a final film.
 The exercises start off simply, adding a new element of filmmaking with each new assignment.
 In the final film, students work sequentially through the stages of production: initial concept, synopsis, treatment, script, storyboards, and final shooting and editing.

 During pre-production participants learn how to work in a group to plan for and realize a short film from concept to shooting script.
 During production they work together to coordinate and shoot their script.
 And finally in post-production they edit and polish their projects.
 The instructor provides guidance throughout the process, emphasizing the students’ responsibility for carrying the project from inception to completion.

 On the last day of the program, students screen their completed films at a film festival attended by friends, family members, and other program participants.
 The completed films can potentially be used for submission to short film festivals and as portfolio pieces for film or art school applications.Students should plan to be available to work on their final films on the weekend preceding the final week of the program.
 Laptops are recommended but not required for this class.
 Cameras and other film production equipment are provided.